Trailing Ratany

 Maintenance

-Althought it is very drought tolerant, it needs supplemental water to get established.
+Although it is very drought tolerant, it needs supplemental water to get established.
 Well drained soil is need to avoid root rot.
 Makes a good ground cover.
 Plant away from foot traffic given its spiny seeds.
-Native Habitat: widespread over Texas, missing only from the wettest, densest pine forests of east Texas.
-Propagation: seed, stem cutting.
+Native habitat: widespread over Texas, missing only from the wettest, densest pine forests of east Texas.

 Blooms April-October.
 The flowers and short silky leaves grow on prostrate stems, up to 3 feet long, from a thick woody root.
 The 5 red to purple sepals may be mistaken for the petals, which are smaller and tinged with green, the upper 3 being united.
 The flowers are about 1 inch wide.
 The fruit is a spiny capsule. densely covered with white hairs Two petals of the flower produce oils which are collected by members of the bee genus, Centris and fed to their larvae.
 Centris spp. are the primary pollinators of Krameria lanceolata.